The Hesse Pencil Variety: Binary Quartics

 \subsection{The Hesse Pencil Variety of Binary Quartics}

 \begin{defn}[The Hesse Pencil] Let $f$ be a quartic with four distinct roots.
 The pencil generated by $f$ and its Hessian $H(f)$, that is is called $ Hesse\ pencil$. \end{defn}

 \begin{prop} Let $L$ be a Hesse pencil, $L=\langle f,H(f)\rangle$.
-Then, the Hessian of every quartic on the line $L$ still lies on $L$.\\ Moreover, if a quartic is in $L\setminus Sq$, then the quartics for which it is the Hessian must also be contained in $L$. \end{prop} \begin{proof} Every Hesse pencil is projectively equivalent to a pencil of the form
+Then, the Hessian of every quartic on the line $L$ still lies on $L$.
+Moreover, if $q\in L\setminus Sq$, then every quartic $p$ with $H(p)=q$ also lies in $L$. \end{prop} \begin{proof} Every Hesse pencil is projectively equivalent to a pencil of the form

 where \(\lambda=\infty\) corresponds to \(x^2y^2\).
 A direct computation shows that the Hessian of any quartic in this pencil again belongs to the same pencil.